Skip to content

 Ordinary Gorilla tracking involves visitors to gorilla groups that are fully habituated (used to human presence) whose territories are well known and offers great viewing experience.
 Usually, visitors get to spend strictly onehour with gorillas and chimpanzee.

-How big are Gorilla and Chimp Tracking groups
+How big are Gorilla and Chimpanzee trekking groups?

-A gorilla and chimpanzee tracking duration varies daily; depending on where the family ranges/territory plus the tracking point.
-However, the duration ranges from as short as 2/3hours for the Chimpanzee and 5-7hours for Gorillas.
+A gorilla and chimpanzee trekking expereince duration varies daily and depends on the location of the gorilla/chimp family home range/territory from the tracking point.
+However, the duration ranges from as short as 2/3 hours for the chimpanzee and 5 -7 hours for mountain gorillas.

 What is the age limit for Gorilla and Chimp tracking in Uganda